DashSight/Pine64-Mezzanine-Card/README.md

 # DashSight Mezzanine Card

 This is a mezzanine card/hat/expansion board for the [SOPINE A64](https://www.pine64.org/sopine/) Single Board Computer (SBC).
+The project is developed using the open source EDA tool [KiCAD](http://kicad-pcb.org/).

-This card adds the following features to the BC:
+This card adds the following features to the Pine64 SBC:

-* OBD2 Connection to communicate with a car
+* OBDII Connection to communicate with a car's onboard diagnostics
   * SAE J1850 PWM
   * SAE J1850 VPW
   * ISO 9141-2